George Floyd Protest in Oakland Reflects Conflicting Intensions

 Some of them use old tactics to break the bank and big business windows in order to show the public the optics of a system that fails you.
 People who like to loot follow, and they are fine with that they don’t care about stealing from corporations when they see corporations looting from us through tax breaks and making special laws, evading corruption cases, etc.

 In other protests across the country, far-right extremists made an appearance.
-While many people may not understand the complicated nature of why this weekend protested in burning entire communities up while looting, there are many factors.
-Mix 400 hundred years of oppression with 3 months of lockdown, pandemic, conspiracy theories, and mass disinformation with an economic strain like no other pushing down on the working class.
+While many people may not understand the complicated nature of why this weekend’s protests burned entire communities up while looting, there are many factors.
+Mix 400 hundred years of oppression with three months of lockdown, pandemic, conspiracy theories, and mass disinformation with an economic strain like no other pushing down on the working class.
 Add in politicians and government who have ignored the people’s cries.

 Verified by MonsterInsights